Automated Network Task Scheduling in rConfig V8

 Task Creation Workflow

-Section titled “Task Creation Workflow”- Select task type from available options
+Section titled “Task Creation Workflow”- Select task type from available options (Devices, Command Groups, Tags, Agents, Smart Groups, Snippets, API Collections, Policy Compliance, or system-maintenance task)

 - Configure schedule using cron expression or visual scheduler

-- Configure task-specific options as needed
+- Configure task-specific options (snippet selection, integration instance, retention days, etc.) as needed

 - Save and enable the task